yattinda/RevSpot-replication-package/README.md

 run Line_level.ipynb from top to bottom in directory data_process/commented/Line_level.ipynb for predicting "comment" task run Line_level.ipynb from top to bottom in directory data_process/revised/Line_level.ipynb for predicting "revise" task

-###  Evaluate result
+###  Results Analysis
-To evaluate the result, please use the scripts in data_eval folder.
+To analyze the result, please use the R scripts in data_eval folder.
-First, please set session to the source code file.
+First, please set the working directory to the source code file.
 For R studio, you can set by session -> set working directory -> to source file location.
 Otherwise, the program cannot find the files.

 To generate the figures in the paper:
 Run RQ1_analysis.R  for Figure 4
 Run RQ2_file_analysis.R for Figures 3.
 Run RQ2_line_analysis.R for RQ2 Figures 5.

-### Executing program
+### Executing the scripts

 Now we can start running the experiment.
-Just run each script from top to down.
+Just run each script from top to bottom.

 ## Reference

-To access the source code of baseline alogrithm, click [here](https://github.com/SLP-team/SLP-Core/blob/master/src/main/java/slp/core/example/EntropyForEachLine.java)
+Please use the following reference for this replication package:

+    Yang Hong, Chakkrit Tantithamthavorn, Patanamon Thongtanunam, "Where Should I Look at?
+    Recommending Lines that Reviewers Should Pay Attention To", in Proceedings of the 29th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), 2022.